Margaret Street Renovation

 2024 MSP Home Tour

-We were honored to participate the MSP Home Tour hosted by NARI-MN (National Association of the Remodeling Industry) and sponsored by the talented team at White Crane Design:Build.
+We were honored to participate in the MSP Home Tour hosted by NARI-MN (National Association of the Remodeling Industry) and sponsored by the talented team at White Crane Design:Build.

 This was an exciting opportunity for us to showcase the craftsmanship that went into transforming our home and highlight the East Side of Saint Paul as a fantastic place to live.